WaterCycle® System Overview

-WaterCycle™ systems utilize proven technologies that are the industry standard in multi-barrier treatment approaches to recycling domestic wastewater for drinking and other uses.
-Performance has been independently verified by these leading U.S. water organizations:
+WaterCycle® systems utilize proven technologies that are the industry standard in multi-barrier treatment approaches to recycling domestic wastewater for drinking and other uses.

 Closed-loop water recycling provides an economical water supply for remote homes and facilities that lack municipal infrastructure.
 Whether for non-potable or potable use, water of the highest quality can be produced continuously by cleaning, purifying and recycling limited water resources.
 It is especially economic if water is being trucked in to or out, extensions of municipal infrastructure are being contemplated, or water security is an issue.
 Recycling water from known sources assures water quality and supply, improves resiliency, and creates self-sufficiency.

-Closed-loop water recycling is ideal for single family homes, truck stops, rest room facilities, parks, campgrounds and office building net zero water usage projects.
+Closed-loop water recycling is ideal for single family homes, truck stops, rest room facilities, parks, campgrounds and offices considering net zero water usage projects.
 It is also a potential solution for government agencies and other organizations with water supply and wastewater disposal issues, or organizations interested in green infrastructure solutions.

-WaterCycle™ systems integrates three sub-systems that transform domestic wastewater into highly purified water that can be used for drinking and other non-potable uses.
+WaterCycle® systems integrate three sub-systems that transform domestic wastewater into highly purified water that can be used for drinking and other non-potable uses.
 The technologies can be used together or independently based on end-use water application.
 They include: